visit Africa, visit Uganda, visit Sipi falls

-Regional Tourism
+Regional Tourism in Africa

-Tourism plays a significant part in Uganda’s and East Africa’s economy, contributing to both GDP and employment.
+Tourism plays a significant part in East Africa’s economy, contributing to both GDP and employment.
 This is particularly true for East Africa regional economies, where tourism often accounts for a greater share of GDP and employment than in the region’s capital cities, underlying the importance of tourism to regional divisions of East Africa.

 In regional tourism we refer to regional and rural tourism.
 Regional tourism is tourism concentrated in a region.
 A region is an area that can be distinguished from other areas by its own cultures and structure.